Table of Contents

 You will find that the Kawasaki Z650 is much the same as before.
 At its center is a 649 cc liquid-cooled parallel-twin engine.
-That is in this BS6 model.
-The peak power of 68 horsepower and peak torque of 64 Newton-meters.
+In this BS6 model—the peak power of 68 horsepower and peak torque of 64 Newton-meters.
 Torque is down by 1.7-newton meters.
 But that is not something you will notice.

 Kawasaki Z650 Performance

 - Maximum torque: 65.7 N • m (6.7 kgf • m) / 6,500 rpm;

 - Maximum power: 50.2 kW (68 hp) / 8,000 rpm.